davide-bergamasco/dncs-lab/README.md

 ```

-In this router the interface `enp0s8` has a complex structure because it has to manage the VLANs tags coming from the Switch.So practically this interface is treated as if they were two different, with different names, different VLANs tags and different IP addresses.
+In this router the interface `enp0s8` has a complex structure because it has to manage the VLANs tags coming from the Switch.
+So practically this interface is treated as if they were two different, with different names, different VLANs tags and different IP addresses.
 All this is done in the `router1.sh` script together with some other operation like enabling the IPV4 forwarding and adding the route for the `Subnet_C`.
 The `enp0s9` interface is configured in the `Vagrantfile`.

 ## Tests and Conclusions

+If we want to completely separate the two networks it's sufficient to delete the specific `ip route add...` command from `hosta.sh` and `hostb.sh` before the `vagrant up` or entering `sudo ip route del 192.168.20.0/23 via 192.168.10.1 dev enp0s8` on `host-a` and `sudo ip route del 192.168.10.0/25 via 192.168.20.1 dev enp0s8`on `host-b` while the machines are running.